nitrain/nitrain/README.md

 ## Quickstart

 Here is a canonical example of using nitrain to a semantic segmentation model.
-If you want to learn a bit more about key components of nitrain then you can follow the overview tutorials just below the quickstart.
+Notice in particular how easy it is to map image files from a local folder using glob patterns, as well as how straight-forward it is to sample batches of augmented, 2D slices from 3D images.

 ```python
 import nitrain as nt